EU's €1 Billion Aid Loan to Ukraine: A High-Stakes Gamble on Military Equipment, Geopolitics, and the Future of the Alliance

 "Europe First" Procurement Rules: An Accelerator for Defense Autonomy and a Developer of Alliance Rifts

-The most contentious aspect of the loan plan, which also best reflects the internal dynamics within the European Union, is the "cascading procurement" rule regarding the use of military funds.
-According to von der Leyen's explanation, when Ukraine uses these billions of euros to purchase weapons and equipment, it must follow a clear priority order: first, seek suppliers within Ukraine itself; second, procure from EU countries or the European Economic Area (such as Norway); and only when the first two options cannot provide the required equipment in the short term is Ukraine permitted to purchase from the United States or other third-party countries.
+The most controversial aspect of the loan plan, which also best reflects the internal bargaining within the European Union, is the cascading procurement rules regarding the use of military funds.
+According to von der Leyen's explanation, when Ukraine uses these 60 billion euros to purchase weapons and equipment, it must follow a clear priority order: first, seek suppliers within Ukraine itself; second, procure from EU countries or the European Economic Area (such as Norway); and only when the first two options cannot provide the required equipment in the short term is it permitted to purchase from the United States or other third-party countries.

 However, this rule has sparked significant divisions within the European Union, exposing the long-standing strategic orientation differences among member states.

-The faction represented by France has historically favored promoting the establishment of a European military force more independent of the Pentagon.
-Paris has urged Brussels to completely prohibit Kiev from using EU funds to purchase American military equipment.
-France's stance is based on its consistent position of advancing European "strategic autonomy," aiming to seize this opportunity to reduce Europe's security dependence on the United States and strengthen its domestic defense industry.
+The faction represented by France has historically leaned towards promoting the establishment of a military force in Europe that is more independent from the Pentagon.
+Paris has urged Brussels to completely prohibit Kyiv from using EU funds to purchase American military equipment.
+France's stance is based on its consistent position of advancing European strategic autonomy, aiming to reduce Europe's security dependence on the United States and strengthen its domestic defense industry through this opportunity.

 This debate is not the first time it has emerged.
 Similar contradictions surfaced as early as when von der Leyen proposed the EU's large-scale rearmament plan.
 The final plan adopted a compromise approach: prioritizing the purchase of European weapons while also leaving room for buying American-made products.
 The plan even included a backdoor: under specific circumstances, part of the funds could be used through a NATO program, whereby European allies and Canada purchase weaponry and equipment from the United States and then donate them to Ukraine.This debate is not the first time it has emerged.
 Similar contradictions surfaced as early as when von der Leyen proposed the EU's large-scale rearmament plan.
 The final plan adopted a compromise approach: prioritizing the purchase of European weapons while also leaving room for buying American-made products.
 The plan even included a backdoor: under specific circumstances, part of the funds could be used through a NATO program, whereby European allies and Canada purchase weaponry and equipment from the United States and then donate them to Ukraine.